What to do if you have been accused of vandalism

 - Any element of recklessness that is deemed to affect defacement or damage to a property, structure or contents

-What is the punishment for vandalism in the UK?
+What is the punishment for criminal damage in the UK?

 The offence of vandalism often involves youths under the age of 17 and a variety of different circumstances, meaning charges are not as straightforward as in some other cases.